weltliteratur/vossanto/theof/humans/statistics.md

 |  **mean** |  88320    |  546403   |  4606  |  180   |  179   |  132  |  73.7 |  1.49  |

-The table shows the temporal distribution of the number of candidate phrases (cand), after matching against Wikidata (wd) and a blacklist (wd+bl), and after manual inspection (true).
+The table shows the temporal distribution of the number of candidate phrases (cand) after matching against Wikidata (wd) and a blacklist (wd+bl), and after the manual inspection (true).
 The last column shows the precision.

-We plot some of the columns:
+Let us plot some of the columns:

 ``` gnuplot
 reset